ydb-platform/ydb/ydb/docs/en/core/integrations/liquibase.md

 <include file="/migration/sql/yql.sql" relativeToChangelogFile="true"/>
 ```

-After executing `liquibase update`, the database schema will be successfully updated:
+After executing `liquibase update`, the database schema will be successfully updated with all of these changes:

 ```bash
 UPDATE SUMMARY